enlivengo/admincore/README.md

 To translate admin interface to a new language, you could use `i18n` [https://github.com/qor/i18n](https://github.com/qor/i18n)

-## Working with Resource
+## Working with a Resource

-Every Qor Resource need a [GORM-backend](https://github.com/jinzhu/gorm) model, so you need to define the model first, after that you could create qor resource with `Admin.AddResource(&Product{})`
+Every QOR Admin Resource needs a [GORM-backend](https://github.com/jinzhu/gorm) model.
+Once you have defined the model you can create a QOR Admin resource: `Admin.AddResource(&Product{})`

-When added a resource to admin, qor admin will generate the admin interface to manage it, including a RESTFul JSON API.
+Once a resource has been added, QOR Admin will generate the admin interface to manage it, including a RESTFul JSON API.

-So for above example, you could visit `localhost:9000/admin/products` to manage `Product` in the HTML admin interface, or use the RESTFul JSON api `localhost:9000/admin/products.json` to do CRUD
+So for above example, you could visit `localhost:9000/admin/products` to manage `Product` in the HTML admin interface, or use the RESTFul JSON api `localhost:9000/admin/products.json` to perform CRUD activities.

-### Customizing CURD pages
+### Customizing CRUD pages

 ```go
 // Set attributes will be shown in the index page